How to Raise Money for Charity: Five Tips for Success

 Keep these tips in mind when planning your fundraising event:

-- To avoid stress and burnout, round up others who share a passion for your cause and ask them to pitch in.
+- To avoid stress and burnout, round up others who share a passion for your cause and ask them if they’d be interested in helping you out.

 - It costs a bit of money upfront to host any kind of event, but budget event planning is still possible.
 Try asking local businesses to donate food and other needed items, or ask a restaurant or other business to host the event in exchange for the business you’ll bring in.